Rishav-rj/iPod-classic/README.md

 3. Install dependencies using npm or yarn:
 ```
 npm install
 ```

 4. Start the development server:
 ```
 npm start
 ```

 5. Open your web browser and visit `http://localhost:3000` to access the emulator.

 ## Usage
-- **Navigation:** Rotate the wheel clockwise or counterclockwise to navigate through the menu options.
+- **Navigation:** Hold mouse left click & rotate the wheel clockwise or counterclockwise to navigate through the menu options.
 - **Selection:** Press the center button to select a menu option or song.
 - **Playback Control:** Use the play/pause, next, and previous buttons to control music playback.
 - **Menu Navigation:** Press the menu button to go back to the previous menu level.